JakeC007/JakeC007.github.io/_posts/2020-09-01-insights-in-recent-hugo-data.md

     * Best Novel takes this correlation to its natural conclusion in 2020 where all of the authors use *she/her* pronouns
   * Best Novella has a weak correlation for authors who use she/her pronouns
   * In both Best Novella and Best Novelette categories there is what seem to be a strange blip in the 2015 data.
 This is a result of a malicious scheme by a group of [internet misogynists](https://en.wikipedia.org/wiki/Sad_Puppies) to stuff the ballet box because they felt that too many people that didn't have he/him pronouns were being nominated.
 * The breakdown of nominations per author is very informative.
-Authors who use *she/her* pronouns had multiple nominations XXXXXXXX times far more than people with both he/him and they/them pronoun
+Authors who use *she/her* pronouns had multiple nominations at a rate that far outstripped authors of he/him and they/them pronouns

-  * This tells us that they keep drawing from the same authors that use she/her pronouns
+  * This tells us that they keep drawing from the same pool of authors that use she/her pronouns
   * **In other words authors that use she/her pronouns need to be exceptional to receive a nomination, while those with he/him pronouns don't need to be nearly as exceptional to be nominated**
   * I don't have the exact number anymore, but a rough estimate puts ~66 nominations of she/her pronouns come from just 18 authors.
 That's about a third of all of the entries over the last 11 years coming from just 18 people!
 So while overall representation has improved for authors that use she/her pronouns, the spread of authors is dismally low.